philrmass/noted0/README.md

 - `npm run deploy` to deploy to gh pages

 ### To Do
-- select note as parent on click, show full parent and children, disabled
-- set actual children icon, with blank placeholder
+- make default uuids persistent
-- create revert, back, and menu icons, set revert on button
+- create revert, back, and menu icons
-- add back button if parentIds.length > 1
-- clear parent note if back clicked
 - add menu button and menu overlay
 - save notes to file
 - load notes from file